andyet/face.camp/README.md

 5. Paste the contents of your clipboard and press Enter
 6. Your local app should now show you as authenticated

-TODO: Legacy Tokens are going away on May 5th.
-I think a solution involving `ngrok` is now the easiest way to get setup locally.

 ### Using the server functions

 You'll need a Slack app with a client id and secret to run the server functions.
 [Go to your Slack app's page](https://api.slack.com/apps) to get or create your app.
 Then use the configuration values for that app to setup and run [the authentication lambda functions](./functions).
 Once you have your client id and secret: